Liangyu5wu/Liangyu5wu.github.io/content/teaching/ph24_26spring/index.md

 ## Overview

-The labs in this course are designed to complement material presented in PH23.
+The labs in this course are designed to complement material presented in PH23 (Electricity, Magnetism, and Optics).

 ## Lab Schedule